Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

-Compared to the static field, the non-static internal field described by the stretched exponential term is more interesting and informative.
-A clear contribution of stretched exponential term (or non-static internal field) appears at 10 K, but a weak magnetic field ($\sim$ 10 G) can significantly suppress it (see orange red line in Fig. 2(f)) over the measurement time.
-At 1 K and 0.1 K, the magnetic fields needed increase to $\sim$50 G and $\sim$1000 G, respectively (Fig. 2(c) (g) (d) (h)).
-This means that the non-static field (or intrinsic spin fluctuations) related to anisotropic spin-exchange interactions becomes stronger with lowering temperatures.
-It reflects that there exists a strong and intrinsic spatial spin correlation and fluctuation at low temperatures in \ce{NaYbSe2}.
-The similar observation has been reported in some other QSL candidates, such as \ce{Ce2Zr2O7}\cite{gao_experimental_2019} and \ce{NaYbS2}\cite{sarkar2019quantum}. {At different temperatures, the contribution of the Kubo-Toyabe term and the stretched exponential term to the LF-$\mu$SR spectra with the change of magnetic fields can be found in the supplementary materials\cite{SI}.}
+Compared to the static field, the non-static internal field described by the stretched exponential term is more interesting and informative. {The stretched exponential term is closely related to quantum fluctuations.
+We use the steady magnetic fields to carry out LF-$\mu$SR measurements.} A clear contribution of the stretched exponential term (or non-static internal field) appears at 10 K, but a weak magnetic field ($\sim$ 10 G) can significantly suppress it (see orange red line in Fig. 3(d)) over the measurement time.
+At 1 K and 0.1 K, the magnetic fields needed increase to $\sim$50 G and $\sim$1000 G, respectively (Fig. 3(b) (e) (c) (f)).
+This means that the non-static field (or intrinsic spin fluctuations) related to anisotropic spin-exchange interactions becomes stronger at lower temperature.
+It reflects that there exists a strong and intrinsic spatial spin correlation and fluctuation at low temperatures in \ce{NaYbSe2}. {The strong spatial and temporal (see below) spin correlations are driven by strong quantum rather than thermal fluctuations in the spin-entangled QSL state.} The similar observation has been reported in some other QSL candidates, such as \ce{Ce2Zr2O7}\cite{gao_experimental_2019} and \ce{NaYbS2}\cite{sarkar2019quantum}. {At different temperatures, the contribution of the Kubo-Toyabe term and the stretched exponential term to the LF-$\mu$SR spectra with the change of magnetic fields can be found in the supplementary materials\cite{SI}.}

 \emph{Spin Dynamics}--- Let's turn to the analysis on spin dynamics.
-The spin relaxation rate $\lambda$ at higher temperatures can be written as,
+The spin relaxation rate $\lambda$ at higher temperatures can be written as\cite{li2016muon},